 - A spouse has committed adultery.

-- A marriage contained instances of domestic violence.
+- A spouse has committed acts of domestic violence.

-- A marriage contained alcohol and/or drug addiction.
+- A spouse excessively uses alcohol and/or drugs.

 North Carolina also offers the option of getting an annulment, rather than a divorce.
 When a person wishes to get their marriage annulled, they wish to legally erase proof of a marriage as if it never existed.
 State residents in pursuit of an annulment must meet at least one of these relatively narrow qualifications: